03:32 PM to 04:51 PM

-Kali Puja is one of the most sacred Hindu festivals and dedicated to the Avatar of Goddess Durga in the fearsome form of Maa Kali.
+Kali Puja is one of the most sacred Hindu festivals and dedicated to the Avatar (incarnation) of Goddess Durga in the fearsome form of Maa Kali.
 The Puja is performed to protect oneself from evil and negative forces which harm our spiritual and mental psyche.
-It also removes the insecurity haunting the humans.
+It also removes the feelings of insecurity that haunt us from time to time.
 According to legend, Kali Maa manifested from the eyebrow of Goddess Durga.
 Kali is also popularly known as Kal Bhoi Nashini (the destroyer of evil).
-Worship of Kali Maa is conducted during Nishitha time (night) on the Amavasya of Kartika month (November-December).
+Worship of Kali Maa is conducted during Nishitha time (night) on the Amavasya (new moon) of Kartika month (November-December).
 Kali Puja is performed with great enthusiasm predominantly in the Eastern region of the country like the state of West Bengal.
 The celebrations include illuminating homes and temples with earthen lamps, signifying the dispelling of darkness.

-Kali Puja is celebrated in two ways, Brahmanic and Tantric.
+Kali Puja is celebrated in two ways, Brahmanic and Tantric (a major branch of Indian religious thought opposed to the Vedic tradition).
 Kali Puja celebrations are observed with great fervor and enthusiasm in the Indian sub-continent, especially in the Eastern states.
 It is celebrated in a big way in Bengal and Assam, akin to the Durga Puja celebrations.

 The Brahmanic worship of Goddess Kali is observed in the traditional Hindu style of offering oblations to the deity.
 In this form of worship, Kali Maa is adored as ‘Adya Shakti Kali’.

-Tantric worship of Kali involves chanting of Tantric Mantras and Stotras, frequently accompanied by animal sacrifice.
+Tantric worship of Kali involves chanting of Tantric Mantras and Stotras (hymns), frequently accompanied by animal sacrifice.
 The offerings to Kali Maa during this style of worship include meat, fish, and head of the goat and red hibiscus flowers.

 Pandals (temporary structures) are especially erected for this occasion and images of the deity are installed on the altar.
 Since Kali Puja coincides with the festival of Diwali, fireworks and crackers light up the sky.